-Lying-in, the period of time for a postpartum mama to heal and bond with her newborn, has, sadly, become an antiquated notion, a practice predating current goals like “bouncing back” and “pre-pregnancy weight.”
+Lying-In was traditionally a period of time for a postpartum mama to heal and bond with her newborn — a practice that’s sadly become an antiquated notion, giving way to modern goals like “bouncing back” and “pre-pregnancy weight.”
 Traditional rites, ancient midwives and less hurried cultures all have healing, nurturing rituals, and these practices were created for a good reason.
-Earth Mama encourages a modern lying-in, one where we acknowledge the realities and expectations of a modern mama with the realities of a healing postpartum body and the expectations of a brand new baby!
+And at Earth Mama, we’re all about listening to that wisdom — so we’ve decided to bring it back.

-Of course it’s important to make sure the crib matches the glider, if that’s what you want, but the mama part of your Fourth Trimester requires focused preparation too.
-You’re not a “lay about” if you choose a Lying-in, you are doing your job and getting what you need for glorious, peaceful bonding, and you’re being a mama.
+Of course it’s fun to make sure the crib matches the glider, if that’s what you want, but the mama part of your Fourth Trimester requires focused preparation too.
+Choosing to create a Lying-In period and allowing yourself to heal is not a bad thing — we’ve just been subjected to go-go-go mentality (especially in America) for too long.
+Your job is getting what you need for glorious, peaceful bonding.